danielsaidi/website_danielsaidi/collections/_posts/2016/2016-11-10-uiimageview-is-pixelated-after-applying-async-image.md

 icon:  swift
 ---

-In an iOS project that I'm currently working on, I load images asynchronously into an `UIImageView`.
-Although the images are properly fetched, they are pixelated once they are added to the image view.
+In an iOS project that I'm working on, I load images asynchronously into an `UIImageView`.
+Although images are properly fetched, they're pixelated when they're added to the view.

-The setup that I use, is that I first add a placeholder image from the bundle to the image view as the image fetch starts, to indicate that the image hasn's been downloaded yet.
-The placeholder is a PDF asset, which is loaded as @2x or @3x depending on the device.
+I first add a placeholder image from the bundle to the image view as the image fetch starts, to indicate that the image hasn's been downloaded yet.
+The placeholder is a PDF, which is loaded as @2x or @3x depending on the device.
 It looks very sharp on all devices.

-Turns out that when the asynchronously loaded image is loaded into the image view, it will have a scale that differs from the placeholder image, since the async image has a
+Turns out that when the asynchronously loaded image is loaded into the image view, it will use a scale that differs from the placeholder, since the async image has a
 @1x scale.
 As a result, the image becomes pixelated.

-If I skip applying the placeholder image before beginning to download the image, the downloaded image looks perfect.
+If I skip applying the placeholder image before beginning to download the image, the async image looks great.
 The solution is to generate a new image from the loaded one, using the proper scale.
 This is how you do it (broken down in small steps):

 ```swift
 guard let image = loadedImage else { return }